 There’s a lot to love about Six Senses, as the group is opening hotels both in major cities where you’ll find other popular hotel groups, and in some cool, remote locations.
 In many ways, Six Senses’ current expansion reminds me of what Aman used to be.
 The brand is also all about nature, and in general that’s something I love.

-If there were a downside to the brand, it’s that I personally don’t love the decor, at least at some of the properties.
-It feels a bit too Flintstones-esque to me.
+If there were a downside to the brand, it’s that I personally don’t love the decor at some of the properties.
+I think the newer properties look super elegant, but some of the older hotels feel a bit too Flintstones-esque for my liking.
 But that’s a small price to pay for the places Six Senses has properties.

 If you’re booking a stay at a Six Senses, I’d recommend doing so through the Virtuoso program, so you can receive perks like complimentary breakfast, a hotel credit, a room upgrade, and more.